InvaderZim85/InvaderZim85/readme.md

 ## Hi there 😎

-My name is Andreas and I'm a C# software developer from germany.
+My name is Andreas and I'm a C# software developer and CPSA-F from germany.

 Here one of my most favorite repos